 But if we are fair, we will understand that the administrator of ElderShield, in this case, the insurers (either Aviva, Great Eastern, or NTUC Income) will need to do their job properly to ensure that only those who really qualify should receive payouts.
 For if they don’t, they risk paying money to those who shouldn’t be paid which will result in not having enough money in the pool to pay out when someone really needs it later.
 Of course, the insurers will need to depend on the assessors (in this case doctors) to determine if a person really qualifies to receive payment from the pool.
 Now it is not clear if something has gone wrong with the assessment for the late Mr. K. as the Ministry of Health is still investigating it.
 But one thing is certain, we need to improve on the entire assessment process to ensure payouts are made speedily for genuine cases.
 So when CareShield Life (administered by the government instead and not private insurers) is launched in 2020, improvements will be made to the claims process for CareShield Life.
 Periodic assessments will be better targeted so that those who are permanently severely disabled do not need to undergo reassessments.

 A more comprehensive understanding of the two plans can be found in the table below.

 Other than December, my favourite month is August.
 It is the month that we celebrate our national day.
 Every year without fail, I will watch the national day parade (NDP).
-This year, I had the opportunity to attend NDP 2018 on the actual day at the floating platform.
+This year, I had the opportunity to attend NDP 2018 on an actual day at the floating platform.
 It was an awesome experience.
-Singaporeans from all walks of life, different races, languages or religions sang, cheered and did activities together.
+Singaporeans from all walks of life, different races, languages, or religions sang, cheered, and did activities together.
 We renewed our commitment together by reciting the Singapore pledge: we the citizens of Singapore.
 Pledged ourselves as one united people…”.

 |Earlier Plan a.k.a ElderShield400||Improved version a.k.a CareShield Life (to be launched in 2020)|